Fr | En

 Spill Management Training: Protect Your Team and the Environment

-In an industrial environment, the question is often not if a hazardous material spill will occur, but rather when it will happen and whether you will be ready to face it.
+In an industrial environment, the question is often not if a hazardous material spill will occur, but rather when.
 A poorly managed incident can turn a minor situation into a major environmental, human, or financial crisis.

-• Assess the Risk: Quickly identify the substance (using labeling and SDS) and the scale of the danger.
+• Assess the Risk: Quickly identify the substance (via WHMIS labeling and SDS) and the scale of the danger.

 • Protect Yourself: Select the appropriate Personal Protective Equipment (PPE) before approaching the "hot zone."

-• Contain and Neutralize: Use spill kits effectively to stop the spread at its source.
+• Contain and Neutralize: Use spill kits effectively to stop propagation at its source.

-• Recover and Restore: Ensure the safe disposal of residues in compliance with CNESST and environmental regulations.
+• Recover and Restore: Ensure safe disposal of residues in compliance with environmental regulations.

-Safety begins with knowledge, but it is realized through action.
-Together, let’s develop the reflexes that make a difference.
+Safety begins with knowledge, but is realized through action.
+Develop the reflexes today that make the difference.

-Why is this training essential for your company?
+Why is this Spill Management training essential for your business?

-• Do you know the risks associated with the products you handle?
+• Do you know real risks associated with the products you handle?

-• Can you instantly assess whether a spill is minor or major?
+• Can you instantly assess if a spill is minor or major?

 • Do you know how to choose the right personal protective equipment (PPE)?

-• Are you familiar with the exact procedures for limiting environmental impacts and the legal penalties?
+• Do you know the exact procedures to limit environmental impacts and legal penalties?

 Hazardous Materials Spill Management Training

-Our program is designed to transform hesitation into effective action.
-We cover everything from risk theory to practical application in the field:
+Our program is designed to transform hesitation into effective action, from risk theory to practical application.

 Request a quote for your team